 - FDI Inflow:

 Between 1975 and 1979, Pol Pot’s Khmer Rouge regime killed an estimated 3 million Cambodians.
-A tribunal established under an agreement with the United Nations to prosecute senior officials involved in the atrocities has been slow to deliver justice.
-Now nominally a democracy, Cambodia has been ruled by former Khmer Rouge member and Vietnamese puppet Prime Minister Hun Sen since independent Cambodia held national elections in 1993.
-Elections have often fallen short of international standards, with the outcome of the most recent, in 2013, hotly contested by the opposition.
-In 2012, Cambodia took its turn as chair of the Association of Southeast Asian Nations, drawing increased international attention to and criticism of its undemocratic policies and close ties to China.
-Cambodia’s economy depends heavily on tourism and apparel assembly.
+The Khmer Rouge Tribunal, established under an agreement with the United Nations to prosecute senior officials involved in the atrocities, has been slow to deliver justice.
+Nominally a democracy, Cambodia has been ruled by former Khmer Rouge member and Vietnamese ally Prime Minister Hun Sen since 1993.
+The general election victory of Hun Sen’s Cambodian People’s Party in 2013 was hotly contested by the opposition Cambodia National Rescue Party.
+In July 2014, after Hun Sen promised to initiate electoral reform, both parties agreed to suspend protests and reconvene government.
+Those reforms have yet to be implemented.
+Cambodia’s economy remains heavily dependent on tourism and apparel assembly.